CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated.md

 https://orthic.shorthand.fun/manual \
 “Two and a half years’ experience in teaching Cursive has convinced me that the difficulties which beginners find in learning to spell correctly by sound are much greater than I had previously imagined; and that it is unadvisable to attempt to introduce a phonetic system of shorthand at an early stage in education.”
 This book has three levels: Fully-written, Ordinary (simple rules and abbreviations), and Reporting (a collection of ideas).

+Jeremy W Sherman rendered it into Markdown, and added a few clarifications.

 ### The Supplement
 Supplement to the Manual of Orthic Shorthand [Orthographic Cursive], \